|Bank of Ireland||Allied Irish Banks||Irish Life & Permanent||National Irish Bank||Ulster Bank Ireland|

 Bank of Ireland – One of the largest financial services groups in Ireland with assets of over EUR 131 billion.
 BOI is one of the pillars of the Irish banking system.
 It was named the Safest Bank in Ireland by Global Finance magazine.
-At March 10, 2017, the company had a market capitalization of EUR 8.0 billion.
+As of April 2017, the company had a market capitalization of EUR 7.7 billion.

 Bank of Montreal Ireland – The Bank started its activities in 1996 and is involved in money market trading, equity and credit derivatives, fund administration services and lending to corporates.